 \subsection{Supply and demand measures and limit order books}

 Supply and demand measures model the supply and demand of a certain asset for a given price range.
 We will use them to define limit order books.
 The advantage of this approach is that it can distinguish between settled and unsettled limit order books.
-In unsettled limit order books the matching of overlapping buy and sell limit orders is not yet executed.
+In unsettled limit order books there is a price-disagreement in the sense of overlapping buy and sell limit orders.
 Unsettled limit order books arise often.
-For example, the opening and closing auction at a stock exchange results in an unsettled limit order book.
-When aggregating markets (see Section~\ref{sec:aggregate_markets} below) unsettled limit order books also appear naturally.\\
+For example, the opening and closing auctions at a stock exchange result in an unsettled limit order book.
+When aggregating markets (see Section~\ref{sec:aggregate_markets} below) unsettled limit order books also appear naturally.

 \begin{remark} In this section, we fix a market~$\mathcal{M}$ of the asset pair~$(X,Y)$.
 We think of the asset~$X$ as the num\'eraire, e.g., US dollar (see Remark~\ref{rem:numeraire}). \end{remark}

 \begin{definition}[Supply and demand measures~$\mu_s$ and~$\mu_d$ and the limit order book~$\mathscr{L}$.]
 A positive Borel measure~$\mu_s$ on the space~$(0, \infty)$ is called supply measure if